zuzana-kunckova/onramp-glossary/glossary.md

 - Route Caching
 - Middleware
 - CSRF Protection
+    - To protect your application from cross-site request forgery, Laravel generates a CSRF token to verify the authenticated user.
+Simply add `@csrf` inside your `<form>` and Laravel will take care of the rest.
 - Controller
 - Resource Controller
+- Single action controller
 - HTTP Request
 - HTTP Response
 - HTTP Session